- Personal Health Information & Self-Help»

 A company called Nunn even sells sugar free electrolyte fizz-tablets that you can add to regular water.
-Alcohol severely dehydrates your body, which can impair the immune system, so it’s important to replace lost electrolytes.
+Alcohol severely dehydrates your body, which can impair the immune system, so it’s important to replace lost electrolytes ASAP.

 When Should I Avoid Alcohol?

-If you insist on imbibing, choose to drink only clear beverages, such as flavored vodka, white wine, or white rum.
+If you insist on imbibing, choose to drink only clear beverages, such as vodka, white wine, or white rum.
 These have far fewer toxins than their darker counterparts like red wine and whiskey.
 When your body is over-taxed with toxins, it becomes highly acidic.
-Drinking alcohol can create the perfect breeding ground for viruses and bacteria, since they feed off of acids in your body.
+Drinking alcohol can create the perfect breeding ground for viruses and bacteria, since they feed off of acids in your blood and body.